This page will be updated continuously to reflect the most recent information. This page was last updated on March 12, 2021.

 Tribal Broadband Connectivity Grant Program

-- The COVID relief law also creates a $1 billion grant program at the NTIA to support broadband deployment and infrastructure, telehealth, broadband mapping and affordability, distance learning, and digital inclusion for Native American communities.
+- The COVID relief law also created a $1 billion grant program at the NTIA to support broadband deployment and infrastructure, telehealth, broadband mapping and affordability, distance learning, and digital inclusion for Native American communities.

 - A minimum of $30 million is designated for the Department of Hawaiian Home Lands to support Native Hawaiian communities.